muratk3n/thirdwave/en/README.md

 ---

 The "public" was for the Iraq War, 2003?
-There's clearly a wealth of wisdom here..
+There's clearly a wealth of untapped wisdom here..
 Let's ask them everything 🤨

 ---